List of unreleased projects by Kanye West: Cruel Winter

 In September 2012, American rapper Q-Tip was questioned about his lack of involvement on Cruel Summer and stated, "I know, I know, I'm sorry about that but I have to let the cat out of the bag.
 Kanye's probably gonna get ... if there's a Cruel Summer then there's got to be a Cruel Winter, right?"
-He confirmed the project to be in the works the following month, with Pusha T referring to it as a "Q-Tip/Kanye thing".
+He confirmed the project to be in the works the following month, with Pusha T referring to it as a "Q-Tip/Kanye thing."
 Big Sean also confirmed Cruel Winter to be coming soon, and Malik Yusef, a songwriter and artist signed to the GOOD Music label, posted a photo of him and West on Instagram in the studio.
-Despite others confirming the project, fellow rapper Common said it was nothing more than a "rumor".
+Despite others confirming the project, fellow rapper Common said it was nothing more than a "rumor."
 In July 2013, Travis Scott stated that West may release Cruel Winter "out of nowhere"; conversely, Pusha T declared that it would not release due to the number of projects West was working on.

 In October 2015, after more than two years without updates on Cruel Winter, a rumored tracklist was posted by AllHipHop.
 The project's ongoing development was confirmed in February 2016 by Cyhi the Prynce, who stated "there was a lot of work done for Cruel Winter."
 On June 3, 2016, a single titled "Champions" was released by GOOD Music as the lead single for Cruel Winter; the track includes appearances from West, Gucci Mane, Big Sean, 2 Chainz, Travis Scott, Yo Gotti, Quavo, and Desiigner.
 It initially aired on Big Boy's 92.3, as a yet-untitled single, before being officially released via digital download and streaming services on June 12, 2016.
 West also teased a 12–15 minute version of the song with the GOOD Music roster, though the idea was later abandoned.
 In September 2016, Scott announced his role as executive producer for Cruel Winter, and told Hot 97.3 that the album would be released next year.
-In March 2017, when Cyhi was asked about Cruel Winter, he said West was in "good spirits" and teased a song on the album with him and Sean he called "crazy".
+In March 2017, when Cyhi was asked about Cruel Winter, he said West was in "good spirits" and teased a song on the album with him and Sean he called "crazy."
 By November 2017, Cyhi said the album would come out right after his album.
+As of 2026, no more has been heard of the project.